tam11a/facebook_autocomment/README.md

 The Script is Written with Python-Selenium.
 Download the Source.
-and Download DriverDrive(Chrome/Firefox) for Your OS.
+and Download WebDriver(Chrome/Firefox) for Your OS.
-Make Sure You placed your DriverDrive in "drivers" Folder. else edit path from "root/fb/fbcomment.py" [line: 39 for Chrome WebDriver] & [line: 41: for Firefox WebDriver]. install requirements.
+Make Sure You placed your WebDriver in "drivers" Folder. else edit path from "root/fb/fbcomment.py" [line: 39 for Chrome WebDriver] & [line: 41: for Firefox WebDriver]. install requirements.
 Edit main.py with your informations like Post URL, List of Comments, How many comments you want to make Etc. and Run "main.py".

+[N.B.
+WebDrivers Used here is for Windows 64bit OS.
+Download Your version.]

 Links to some of the more popular browser drivers follow.